100 mile Bingham Built Gravel Gruel

 - This is an extremely remote area.
 Always be aware of the distance to the next checkpoint, and be prepared to travel that distance with the supplies you carry.

-- Minimum tire size recommended is 34 mm.
+- The minimum tire size recommended is 34 mm.

 - Participants are responsible for their personal well-being and will have to make their own informed decisions.
 If you do not feel you are prepared to meet such a challenge, please consider an alternative route.